Board Shorts

 - Module 4: Compliance Presentation

-- Module 5: Succession Planning Presentation
+- Module 5: Strategic Recruiting Presentation

-- Module 5: Succession Planning Lesson Plan
+- Module 7: Succession Planning Presentation

 The Diversity Series invites nonprofit boards and leaders to deepen their understanding of diversity, equity, inclusion, and belonging (DEIB) and how these values shape organizational culture and effectiveness.
 Across five short, discussion-based modules, participants will explore both personal and organizational dimensions of diversity while building awareness, examining systems, and identifying actionable steps toward more inclusive leadership.